-It was 4day training with theory in the first part of the day and practice in the second part.
+It was a 4-day training with theory in the first part of the day and practice in the second part.
 We were divided into teams.
 Each team had different cases based on the real projects from leading companies of our country.
-Our goal was to help solve the real problems of the company.
-The company we got was Nova Poshta the name of our team was «Delta».
+Our goal was to help solve the company's real problems.
+The company we got was Nova Poshta, the name of our team was «Delta».

 CJM + Business Interview

-Customer Journey Map —is a scenario containing the actions, phases, thoughts and emotions of the customer on his way to achieving the result.
-When a person wants something to be delivered to him or her by a post service, he or she has to go through the following stages: the search of the item, the order placement, waiting for the parcel, receiving the parcel, and time after the item is received.
+Customer Journey Map —is a scenario containing the actions, phases, thoughts, and emotions of the customer on his way to achieving the result.
+When a person wants something delivered by a postal service, they go through the following stages: searching for the item, placing the order, waiting for the parcel, receiving it, and the period after it is received.
 The client has certain emotions at each of the stages: hesitations, excitement, fear, interest, joy, possibly disillusion, etc.

 We created an imaginary person with an imaginary scenario and started our brainstorming.
 (You’ll find how to choose a person below.)

-The main point for our team was to turn on empathy and throw everything out of our heads, filter all information and find insights.
-The hardest thing was creating a journey with details because sometimes we forgot about it.
-After that we met with the stakeholders — 2 designers from Nova Poshta and conducted a business interview.
-Also, we discussed our CJM step by step to add more details to our CJM.
-By finishing we moved physical CJM to digital view.
-There are plenty of services nowadays which facilitate CJM filling in.
+The main point for our team was to turn on empathy and throw everything out of our heads, filter all information, and find insights.
+The hardest part was creating a journey with details, because we sometimes forgot about it.
+After that, we met with the stakeholders — 2 designers from Nova Poshta and conducted a business interview.
+Also, we discussed our CJM step by step to add more detail.
+By finishing, we moved the physical CJM to a digital view.
+There are plenty of services nowadays that facilitate CJM filing.
 We usually use the mind map.

 Screener

 All our hypotheses which we use in the CJM are based on our own vision and business vision.
-So the next step is to adjust our CJM to the scenarios of real customers.
-First we have to weed out an unnecessary audience and google form with simple and short questions (in other words — screener) will help us.
+So the next step is to adjust our CJM to real customer scenarios.
+First, we have to weed out an unnecessary audience, and a Google Form with simple, short questions (in other words, a screener) will help us.
 It’s important to put simple questions about the client and his experience it may be 2-3 questions for each point, like

-Then you can proceed to a more detailed research and ask the client to tell about his last personal experience in detail and about the concerns he has.
-It’s vital to ask about the problems the user faces and how he would like them to be solved, about the possible difficulties in interaction with a service or its software solution.
-You may also ask about the reasons, why he refused form using other post services, what influenced his or her decision most.
+Then you can proceed with more detailed research and ask the client to describe his most recent personal experience in detail and share his concerns.
+It’s vital to ask about the problems the user faces and how he would like them to be solved, as well as about any difficulties he may encounter when interacting with a service or its software solution.
+You may also ask about the reasons why he refused to use other post services and what influenced his or her decision most.

 Of course, we were given the right audience to interview, so we didn’t need to search by ourselves because it took a lot of time.
-If you do not have the target audience indicated you have to form accurate criteria of the respondents.
-They are usually divided into 2 types — sociodemographic criterion, like sex, age, locale, interests, etc. and the presence of a certain experience, like shopping online.
-There are various types of samplings, but to make a sample representative and trustworthy you should interview 3-6 persons in case your respondent represents a company and 5 to 10 people representing physical persons.
+If you do not have the target audience specified, you have to develop accurate criteria for the respondents.
+They are usually divided into 2 types: sociodemographic criteria, such as sex, age, location, and interests, and the presence of specific experiences, such as shopping online.
+There are various types of sampling, but to make a sample representative and trustworthy, you should interview 3-6 people if your respondent represents a company and 5-10 people if your respondent is a physical person.

 Interview

-User Interviewing is a UX research method where a researcher asks a customer questions on the topic he is interested in in order to find a solution to the problem.
+User Interviewing is a UX research method where a researcher asks a customer questions on the topic he is interested in to find a solution to the problem.

 Question types we have to ask: